mertens3d/SitecoreToolbarScriptlets/Readme.md

 2. It should never destroy data or state without user acceptance
 3. It should make life easier and therefore its function should be as self-evident as possible.
 There should be short, easy to understand instructions when helpful or needed.
 4. It should make every reasonable effort to detect the current state and adjust for it
-5. It should never be dependant on anything except the script and a sitecore CM site.
+5. It should never be dependent on anything except the script and a sitecore CM site.
 Settings and stored data will be created by the code as needed.
 6. It should work for Sitecore 8.x, 9.x.
 If differences in the two, it should try resolving with the newer version first.
 If that fails, then try the older versions.

+## Candidate Names
+    Grovel
+    Shine
+    Kick
+    Plus

 ## History